wouter-swierstra/fp-dag/index.md

 insights in place, this Pearl seeks—once and for all—to untangle the mystery of forward and, in particular, reverse-mode AD, making the technique more comprehensible, also for the non-expert.

+### Alejandro Serrano Mena -  The story of kind-generics: Generic Programming for GADTs <a id="alejandro-serrano-mena"></a>

+What led two PhD students at UU to develop yet another generic programming library?
+In this talk/story we look at those reasons, and how step by step the kind-generics library came into existence.

 ## Contact